Bagsecg: Invasion of Wessex

 With the capitulation of the East Angles, the Vikings turned their attention towards the Kingdom of Wessex.
 This was the final Anglo-Saxon realm to withstand the Vikings, which could indicate that the latter sought to isolate the West Saxons before committing to a fullscale invasion.
 Late in 870, the Great Army arrived at Reading on the banks of the River Thames.
 There is reason to suspect that this seizure of Reading could have been timed to coincide with Christmas.
 In any case, the Anglo-Saxon Chronicle reports that the Vikings fought nine battles with the West Saxons in the following months, and elaborates on six of these.
 Vita Alfredi lists eight such engagements, elaborating on only four.

 Not long after having encamped at Reading, the Great Army appears to have divided, with part of it striking out into Wessex.
-One of the recorded engagements between Vikings and West Saxons was the Battle of Englefield, in which Æthelwulf, Ealdorman of Berkshire defeated a party of invaders lead by several earls.
+One of the recorded engagements between Vikings and West Saxons was the Battle of Englefield, in which Æthelwulf, Ealdorman of Berkshire defeated a party of invaders led by several earls.
 It is possible that this conflict took place in the context of Bagsecg and Healfdene having the earls ride forth from Reading to forage, raid, and reconnoitre.
 In any case, four days later, the Vikings and West Saxons again clashed.
 This time, the West Saxons confronted the Vikings at Reading, and were led by Æthelred, King of Wessex, and his younger brother, Alfred.
 The Battle of Reading ended in defeat for the West Saxons.